Prefolds Cloth Diapering 101

 Why Would I Use Prefolds and Covers?

-Another reason that parents choose prefolds and covers is that you have natural fibers on your baby’s bottom.
-And also that because baby feels the wetness, it will be easier to potty train her later on.
+Another reason that parents choose prefolds and covers is that your baby will have natural fibers on baby’s bottom.
+And also that because baby feels the wetness more with prefolds, it will be easier to potty train her later on.

 How Many Prefolds to I Need?